alii/bun-types-no-globals/README.md

 }
 ```

-<small>I wrote a little about the above syntax [on my blog about Ambient Declarations](https://alistair.sh/ambient-declarations).</small>
+I wrote a little about the above syntax [on my blog about Ambient Declarations](https://alistair.sh/ambient-declarations).

 ## Usage